 We don’t put the ultimate static loading on the graph, but if we did it would be the highest point on the ‘applied load’ axis and the zero point on the ‘cycles’ axis.

-4. It is actually quite difficult to determine the exact load the fastener sees during clamping.
-We now know we want to tighten a bolt up to its yield point, but how do we know when it is yielding?
+#5.
+It is actually quite difficult to determine the exact load the fastener sees during clamping.
+We now know how important it is to avoid over tightening a bolt, but how do we know when it is yielding?

 For everyday purposes the clamping force can be approximated by measuring the tightening torque.
 You can look up the recommended tightening torque for a given fastener size in my bolt sizing calculator or in a table like the one found here.
 An alternate method is called the ‘turn of the nut’ wherein you tighten the bolt until it ‘feels snug’ before rotating it another 90 degrees to ensure adequate tightness.